skip to contentThe University of Texas at Austin

 • Provides training that is customized for faculty, staff and/or students

-• EAP provides confidential brief counseling sessions, crisis intervention, and assessment and referral from experienced licensed psychologists and social workers
+• EAP provides confidential short-term counseling sessions, crisis intervention, and assessment and referral from experienced licensed psychologists and social workers

 • If it is after normal business hours and you are in crisis, you can reach the after-hours counseling service at 512-471-3399 to speak to a crisis counselor

-• Provides a neutral, impartial, and confidential environment to voice concerns
+• Provides a neutral, impartial, and confidential environment for faculty or students to voice concerns

 • Provides information and guidance for University-related questions or complaints

-• Functions as an independent and informal resource to help with concerns, problem-solving, conflict resolution
+• Functions as an independent and informal resource to help students with concerns, problem-solving, conflict resolution

 • Advocates for fair and equitably administered processes – does not side with individuals or the University